OpenKMIP/SLUGS/docs/source/configuration.rst

 If an error occurs during data reload, SLUGS will stop processing the new data and will retain the prior data set it was serving.
-This allows data updates to be made to SLUGS without potential breaking the application.
+This allows data updates to be made to SLUGS without potentially breaking the application.
 A log message acknowledging this data update error will be logged in ``log.error_file`` when the error is detected.

 .. code-block:: console

     [timestamp] ENGINE Error parsing monitored file (<path/here>).
-Halting data update.
+Halting data reload.

 .. _`CherryPy Configuration`: http://docs.cherrypy.org/en/latest/config.html
 .. _`CherryPy Environments`: http://docs.cherrypy.org/en/latest/config.html#environments